clclab/clc-labs/lab-5-evolutionary-dynamics/lab-5.md

 # Goals

 Last week, we read a paper by \cite{Savage2015}.
-In this computer lab we will study one of the methods they used in detail.
+In this computer lab we will study one of their methods in more detail.
 By the end of this lab you will understand:

 * how to construct probabililistic models of evolutionary dynamics;
 * what a Markov process is;